 What about our teaching colleges and universities?
 With over 400 female teachers having been convicted of sex crimes with students in just the past two years, can it be said that Brianna Nicole Stanley’s educators properly informed and instructed her regarding what is and isn’t acceptable sexual behaviour with students?

-150 years ago a twenty three year old teacher could be assumed to be a mature, responsible adult.
-Can this really be said today when children are for the most part being raising by social media and burned out parents?
+100 years ago a twenty three year old teacher could reasonably be expected to be a mature, responsible adult.
+Can this really be said today when children are for the most part being raised by social media, burned out parents, failing schools and a never ending barrage of corporate/government propaganda?

 While this young woman’s life hangs in the balance, North Carolina Governor Roy Cooper hangs out and parties with a known, convicted sexual offender.
 Here’s the story.